By Jason McDonald

 Some Great Free Marketing Ideas

 Second, email lists.
-Cockrum is a master of email, and this is one of the few books that reminds us of just how important a good email list is.
-We are all a-Twitter, a-Facebook, and Cockrum reminds us the the direct one-on-one aspects of email are massively important.
+Cockrum is a master of email, and this is one of the few books that remind us of just how important a good email list is.
+We are all a-Twitter, a-Facebook, and Cockrum reminds us of the direct one-on-one aspects of email that are massively important.
+No wonder so many people, like Cockrum, are making the decision to buy email data lists from somewhere like leadlists.com.au so they can connect with potential customers who may have an interest in what you’re offering.
+Reaching them in this way could help with your reputation and sales going forward.
 The fact that he understands that straight text email outperforms HTML email; and that customizing each message is critical – those confirmed to me that he does know what he is talking about.
 His email tips are the best in the book.

 So the book has some great ideas, and it’s cheap.
 So buy it if you are very new and need to get your marketing juices flowing.
 But nothing is revolutionary in these ideas; so I would not recommend this book if you are at all advanced in your marketing plan.